On this page

 objectType

 The object type that's specific to the service.
-For example, object types groups
+For example, object types users

 are used for the directory